Deep Green & Lansing

 Power & heat

-The data center will utilse on-site generation meaning no impact on the local Lansing grid.
+The data center will utilize on-site generation meaning no impact on the local Lansing grid

-All data center heat will be transferred to BWL’s hot water system free of charge.
+All heat from the Deep Green site will be transferred to BWL’s hot water system free of charge

 This directly reduces the natural gas demand required to run BWL’s hot water network

-Utilizing waste heat reduces natural gas demand and the carbon impact
+Utilizing waste heat reduces natural gas demand and carbon impact

 For the benefit of everyone

-This equates to $120,000 per year for the City of Lansing
+This equates to up to $120,000 per year for the City of Lansing

-This money is earmarked for BWL's Pennies for Power scheme
+This money is earmarked for BWL's Pennies for Power program and other charitable causes

 For the benefit of everyone

-This equates to $120,000 per year for the City of Lansing
+This equates to up to $120,000 per year for the City of Lansing

-This money is earmarked for BWL's Pennies for Power scheme
+This money is earmarked for BWL's Pennies for Power program and other charitable causes

 For the benefit of everyone